-TO APPROVE, ON A NON-BINDING, ADVISORY BASIS, THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS, AS DISCLOSED IN THIS PROXY STATEMENT
+TO APPROVE, ON A NON-BINDING, ADVISORY BASIS, THE COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS, AS DISCLOSED IN THIS PROXY STATEMENT officers.

 What am I voting on?
-A non-binding vote, known as "say-on-pay," to approve the 2021 compensation of our named executive officers.
-Vote recommendation: "FOR " the approval of our 2021 named executive officer compensation.
-Vote required: A majority of the votes cast on the proposal.
-Effect of abstentions: None.
-Effect of broker non-votes: None.
+A non-binding vote, known as "say-on-pay," to approve the 2021 compensation of our named executive

+Vote recommendation: "FOR" the approval of our 2021 named executive officer compensation.

-In accordance with Section 14A of the Exchange Act, we are asking our stockholders to vote on a non-binding advisory basis, commonly referred to as "sayon-pay", to approve the compensation paid to our named executive officers as disclosed in the compensation tables and the related narrative disclosure contained in this proxy statement.
-In response to our stockholders' preference, the board of directors has adopted a policy of providing for annual "say-onpay" votes.
+In accordance with Section 14A of the Exchange Act, we are asking our stockholders to vote on a non-binding advisory basis, commonly referred to as "say-on-pay", to approve the compensation paid to our named executive officers as disclosed in the compensation tables and the related narrative disclosure contained in this proxy statement.
+In response to our stockholders' preference, the board of directors has adopted a policy of providing for annual "say-on-pay" votes.
 This vote is not intended to address any specific item of compensation, but rather the overall compensation of our named executive officers and the philosophy, policies and practices described in this proxy statement.